imaklex5/imaklex5/README.md

 - 👋 Hi, I’m @imaklex5
-- 👀 I’m interested in coding
+- 👀 I’m interested in sleeping
-- 🌱 I’m currently learning computer and science
+- 🌱 Majored in computer and science
 - 📫 reach me at eliot1238@outlook.com

 <!---